A BRIEF HISTORY OF GODALMING, SURREY

 The old cloth industry in Godalming ended completely by the middle of the 19th century, even stocking making ended.
 However the paper making industry continued.

 Then in 1892 the boundaries of Godalming were extended and by 1901 the population of Godalming was over 11,000.
 The first council houses in Godalming were built in the 1920s and 1930s.
 Furthermore the boundaries of Godalming were extended in 1928 and 1932.
 By 1951 the population of Godalming was 14,000.

 During the 20th century the old industries of tanning and paper making died out in Godalming.
 However some light industries came to the town.
 Meanwhile Godalming College opened in 1975.
-Today the population of Godalming is 21,000.
+In 2020 the population of Godalming was 22,000.

 A brief history of Basingstoke